 The European Commission’s ban follows the EFSA opinion published 6 May 2021.
 The EFSA opinion itself concluded that there was no general toxicity, no organ toxicity, and no effects on reproductive and developmental toxicity.
 The EFSA assessment did not conclude that E171 is genotoxic but identified uncertainties with a need to further investigate the effects of the substance.

-The TDMA is addressing the uncertainties raised by the EFSA’s opinion by updating its science program to generate further data to confirm the safety of E171.
+The TDMA is addressing the uncertainties raised by the EFSA’s opinion by updating its science programme to generate further data to confirm the safety of E171.
 It made available its preliminary observations regarding the EFSA opinion on 17 September 2021.

 The TDMA will continue to engage with all relevant stakeholders to ensure that a full and transparent review is conducted using all available data and best practices.